kriserickson/aging-coder/src/posts/2025-08-25-serving-the-cookbook-creating-an-endpoint-for-recipe-recommendations.md

     k = min(max(int(top_k), 1), n)  # ensure 1 <= k <= n

-    # np.argpartition is O(n) and avoids a full sort of all N elements.
-It returns an unordered partition
+    # np.argpartition is expected to run in linear time O(n) to partition the array and
-    # where the first k positions contain the top-k items. - We then fully sort only those k items to
+    # place the top-k candidates into the first k positions (unordered).
+You must
+    # then fully sort only those k items to produce a correctly ordered top-k list.
-    # produce descending order.
+    # This reduces work compared to sorting all n entries; the benefit grows with
+    # large n (e.g. hundreds of thousands to millions).
+For small candidate sets the
+    # overhead may make the simple argsort approach faster in practice.
     part = np.argpartition(-sims, kth=k-1)[:k]
     top_local = part[np.argsort(-sims[part])]